 Saul Jephcott played Geoffrey

 Nicoletta Sedrani played Valery

 Tyler Jephcott – Art Director

 Eben Foggitt – Lawyer

 It was the hardest most of us had ever worked, and the most rewarding six weeks of my life!
 For the children it really was “heaven” – a summer of action, friends, travel and adventure.

-For Joe and I we had our backs against the wall – it was a monumental undertaking with unforeseen problems presenting themselves daily (of course!- we were making a feature film on a shoestring and on the road!) –
+For Joe and I we had our backs against the wall – it was a monumental undertaking with unforeseen problems presenting themselves daily (of course!
+We were making a feature film on a shoestring and on the road!)

-but to wake up every morning knowing I was going to be on set all day playing this fantastically strong woman… and spend the whole day with my husband, my children and surrounded by talented friends who had chosen to join us on this great adventure… well really – who could ask for more?
+But to wake up every morning knowing I was going to be on set all day playing this fantastically strong woman… and spend the whole day with my husband, my children and surrounded by talented friends who had chosen to join us on this great adventure… well really – who could ask for more?